 - Cut Preview checked

-Common Rookie Mistake: Not learning to read the Cut Preview.
+Common Beginner Mistake: Not learning to read the Cut Preview.

 Then it’s time to hit Send at the bottom of the panel and watch the magic.

 WAIT!
 What if something is going horribly wrong?
 Don’t worry!
 You can pause or cancel the job if necessary.
-See my post here for that (told you the Software Basics series is highly recommended).
+See my post here for that (I told you the Software Basics series is highly recommended!).

-Common Rookie Mistake: Leaving the room while the cut is going.
+Common Beginner Mistake: Leaving the room while the cut is going.

-Common Rookie Mistake: Unloading before checking the cut.
+Common Beginner Mistake: Unloading before checking the cut.

 If your mat is still relatively new, then remember to flip the mat over and pull it off the cardstock rather than pulling the cardstock off the mat.
 That helps with curling.
 If your paper isn’t covering the whole mat, use the mat cover to protect the exposed sticky areas.
 You don’t want getting all the glitter and paper tidbits from your craft table all over your mat.

-Common Rookie Mistake: Not being careful when removing the cut piece from the mat.
+Common Beginner Mistake: Not being careful when removing the cut piece from the mat.